Johnadibe/budget-app/README.md

 # 📖 [BUDGET-APP] <a name="about-project"></a>

-**[BUDGET-App]** This is a Ruby on Rails mobile web application that allows users to keep track of their expenses and categories. have a list of transactions associated with a category, so that the user can see how much money it spent and on what.
+**[BUDGET-App]** This is a Ruby on Rails mobile web application that allows users to keep track of their expenses and categories. have a list of transactions associated with a category, so that the user can see how much money it spent and what.
 Manage your own money, manage your own life.

 ## 🛠 Built With <a name="built-with"></a>